Self-Employed Retirement Plans Hialeah, FL

 The Cost of Waiting

-Waiting to start your retirement fund can have a major impact on the amount you’ll have when you stop working.
-The main reason is compound interest—the powerful process where your investments generate earnings, and those returns, in turn, earn even more returns.
-The longer your money has to grow, the larger the benefit of this compounding process.
+Putting off saving for retirement may cause a major impact on the amount you’ll have when you reach retirement age.
+The main reason is compound interest—the powerful process where your investments generate earnings, and those returns, then, generate even more returns.
+The longer your money has to grow, the more significant the impact of this growth.

 • Alex starts saving $5,000 annually at age 30.